-Cancer of the head and neck is actually an umbrella term used to describe a variety of malignant tumors that occur in the mouth, throat, nose, sinuses and salivary glands, as well as the lymph nodes in the neck.
-This type of cancer accounts for about 4% of cancers in the United States.
+Cancer of the head and neck is an umbrella term used to describe a variety of malignant tumors that occur in the mouth, lips, throat, nose, sinuses, larynx, and salivary glands.
+Together, head and neck cancers account for about 4% of all cancers in the United States.

 What are head and neck cancers?

 About 90% of head and neck cancers are squamous cell carcinomas (or squamous cell cancer), meaning they arise from cells known as squamous cells.
 Squamous cells are thin, flat cells that form the top layer of the moist mucous membranes that line the mouth, nose, and throat.

 There are rarer forms of head and neck cancer, too, such as adenocarcinomas, which form in glandular cells, sarcomas, and lymphomas.